mmikowski/powercss/README.md

-When we enable the **cascade**, PowerCSS calculates the CSS and writes the output to a *disabled* browser style element with an id of `pcss-0`.
-Only once the CSS is completely written do we *disable* the alternate stylesheet( `pcss-1`) and enable this one.
+When we enable the **cascade**, PowerCSS calculates the CSS and writes it to the first of two disabled `style` elements created on initialization.
+Once this process is complete, the element (`pcss-0`) is enabled and the CSS is applied by the browser rendering engine.

 We can verify these changes by viewing the output in the JavaScript console.
 There are three changes after enabling the **cascade**: